openshift/machine-config-operator/docs/HACKING.md

 export KUBECONFIG=$XDG_RUNTIME_DIR/kubeconfig
 ````

-And from there debug the cluster live while the tests are running.
+And from there debug the live cluster while the tests are running.
 Though be
-aware that it will be quickly torn down as soon as the tests succeed or fail.
+aware that it will be quickly torn down as soon as the tests have completed.

 # Building and installing a custom release image for testing the MCO

-During the MCO development there are certain test scenarios
+During MCO development there are certain test scenarios
 that require a cluster running with a custom release to properly test your
 code (i.e. test the interaction of the MCO with the CVO).